jsstrn/subhas-music-bot/docs/index.md

 ## TypeScript

 AWS Lambda supports Node 14 so we can set the TypeScript compiler options based on [Node Target Mapping](https://github.com/microsoft/TypeScript/wiki/Node-Target-Mapping).

+## Template engine

+Often times we want our bot to reply with formatted text (i.e. bold, italics, paragraphs, etc.) so that it's easier to read.
+There's also the issue of handling variables.

+One solution is to use a template engine to render HTML, but only a very small [subset of HTML tags are allowed](https://core.telegram.org/bots/api#html-style) on Telegram.
+This allows us to format our text for readability and plays nicely with variables.